rybydrapiezne/ProtMap/README.md

   python ./main.py

 ## embGen.py script <br>
-This script can be used to generate embeddings stored in `.h5` files used for generating UMap.
+This script can be used to generate embeddings stored in `.h5` files used for UMap visualization and exploration.
 This script utilize `ProstT5` model for generating protein embeddings.
 For each `fasta` file it will generate an embedding for the first chain in the file.
 All of the embeddings are already generated for the files in `fasta` folder in `embeddings`.

 ### Prerequisites <br>
 To run this script you will nedd to issue this commands: